 1. Which documents do I need to move to Rome?

-If you enter Italy as a EU national, the only requirement to fulfill is to apply for a Fiscal Code (Codice Fiscale).
-If you intend to move for more than 12 months, you also need to enrol to the Town Hall and receive your residency certificate.
+When entering Italy as a EU national, the only requirement to fulfill is to apply for a Fiscal Code (Codice Fiscale).
+When moving to Italt for more than 12 months, you also need to enrol to the Town Hall and receive your residency certificate.

-If you are a non-EU national, then you need a visa to enter the country.
+On the other hand, a non-EU national need a visa to enter the country.
 Based on the purpose of your stay, you might need a specific type of Visa.

 Either case, Arletti & Partners can help you in local residence registration, find the right Italian Visa and comply with fulfillments once you arrive in Italy.